devops-cohort/shalini/README.md

 # The Brief
 The purpose of this project was "to create a CRUD application with utilisation of supporting tools, methodologies and technologies" as part of my training at the QA academy to become a devops engineer.
 I have demonstrated my understanding of the devops techonologies I have learnt about 5 weeks into the training through creating a photography blog.
 Here users will be able to create an account and use this to post photos.

-In order to met the basic CRUD fuctionality by;
+I have met the basic CRUD fuctionality by;

 CREATE: Create a post, create and account